Torbie Cats Explained

 A torbie with the “M” tabby forehead markings.
 Photo: Caitlin Dempsey.

-The end effect is a striped or marbled cat with patches of a secondary color.
+The end effect is a striped or marbled cat with patches of a secondary color which is typically orange (or cream if the cat is a dilute torbie).

 Are there male torbie cats?